 FACILITIES

-3.1 Subject to the conditions herein, EPFS agrees to pay TW a contribution in aid of construction (CIAC) in the amount of one-hundred sixty-five dollars ($165,000).
+3.1 Subject to the conditions herein, EPFS agrees to pay TW a contribution in aid of construction (CIAC) in the amount of one-hundred sixty-five dollars ($165,000) upon execution of this Agreement.
+EPFS agrees to reimburse TW for one-half of the income taxes incurred by TW because of the CIAC, and shall upon execution of this agreement pay TW $28,000 which is one-half the estimated amount of income taxes that will be due as a result of the CIAC.
+Should the actual income tax liability be greater than $56,000, EPFS shall reimburse TW for one-half of the amount by which the actual amount due exceeds $56,000.
+Should the actual income tax liability be less than $56,000, TW shall refund EPFS one-half of the difference between $56,000 and the actual income tax liability.
 The Parties agree that construction of the Facilities will commence on or before _________________________.

 3.2 The design, specifications, and construction of the metering and telemetry components of the Facilities shall meet TW’s tariff specifications regarding standard design construction procedures.
 To the extent of their legal rights to do so, the Parties shall grant to each other any and all suitable rights-of-way and easements necessary and/or incidental for the construction, maintenance, operation and removal of the Facilities required under this Agreement.